-Connection 2.
-Describe and give e lew Mexico- Civics and Government III-A: 1.
+Connection New Mexico- Civics and Government III-A : 1.
 Explain the basic structure and functions of local governments.
-Describe and give examples of "public good."
-Explain how New Mexico helps to form a nation with other states.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging READING Purposes, structures, and functions of government Topical Vocabulary: Students at all levels of English language proficiency are exposed to gradelevel words and people participating in people participating in the government to short descriptions of their Relate labeled pictures of people participating in the government to detailed descriptions of their functions with a partner Associate labeled pictures of people participating in the government to detailed descriptions of their functions Level 6 - Reaching cou expressions, such as: court system, citizenship, Constitution, rights, Cognitive Function: Students at all levels of English language proficiency UNDERSTAND the various functions of government rules Example Context for La and national government read expository texts abounces to represent them. it different ways people p articipate in local, state
+2. Describe and give examples of "public good."
+3. Explain how New Mexico helps to form a nation with other states.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging READING Purposes, structures, and functions of government Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and Match labeled pictures of people participating in the government to visual representations of their functions (e.g. mayor to city government; governor to state government; president to national government) with a partner in L1 or L2 Pair labeled pictures of people participating in the governments and illustrated descriptions of their functions with a partner in L1 or L2 people participating in the government to short descriptions of their Relate labeled pictures of people participating in the government to detailed descriptions of their functions with a partner Associate labeled pictures of people participating in the government to detailed descriptions of their functions Level 6 - Reaching expressions, such as: court system, citizenship, Constitution, rights, Cognitive Function: Students at all levels of English language proficiency UNDERSTAND the various functions of government rules anguage Use: Students r t and create visual referen read expository texts abounces to represent them. t different ways people p articipate in local, state